-Caravan offers a fully guided, all-inclusive tour of Canada’s
+Caravan offers a fully guided tour of Canada’s

 The location of the Fortress of Louisbourg National Historic Site in Nova Scotia was one of the busiest seaports in North America during the 1700s.
 The Treaty of Utrecht in 1713 settled the War of Spanish Succession.
 Control of mainland Nova Scotia was given to the British and Cape Breton Island was granted to the French.

 For almost three decades, French engineers built immense stone and mortar walls to encircle the garrison along with the town Fortress of Louisbourg.
 This was one of the most expansive fortifications in North America.
 The fortress walls were built 30 feet high and 36 feet across, prompting King Louis XIV to joke that the Fortress of Louisbourg should be visible from his palace in France.

 Visit the Fortress of Louisbourg National Historic Site!